openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * Proof of possession of key material
   * Support all kinds of proofs (e.g., signatures, blinded proofs) but also issuance w/o proof
-  * Proofs must be protected against replay by using issuer provided nonce (see also https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop#section-8
   * The proof mechanisms shall be complementary to OAuth/OpenID Connect mechanisms for request signatures, client authentication, and PoP to allow for its parallel usage.
 * It shall be possible to request a single credential as well to request multiple credentials in the same request.
 Examples of the latter include:
   * credentials containing different claims for the same user (micro/mono credentials) bound to the same key material